Official Name of the DPRK

 The official language of the Democratic People’s Republic of Korea is Korean.

-The Korean language consists of 21 vowels and 19 consonants and has copious vocabularies and unique grammatical structures.
+It consists of 21 vowels and 19 consonants, and has rich vocabularies and unique grammatical structure.

 The Pyongyang dialect is the standard of the Korean language.